andresgalante/andresgalante.github.io/_posts/2015-09-07-I-want-to-ditch-my-computer.markdown

 Although I would prefer to work on Sketch, the team I work on uses photoshop as a standard and we share psd files.
 I just couldn't find an app replacement for desktop photoshop.

 That been said there is no reason why I can't start coding on virtual machines today.
-Well, actually there is, I don't know ssh or vin good enough, or how to set a VM.
+Well, actually there is, I don't know ssh or [vim](http://www.vim.org/) good enough, or how to set a VM.

 I see 2 solutions: